k-katarzyna/Automatic_Speech_Recognition/README.md

 - Another model trained on six different accent groups (balanced dataset with equal data per accent).
 - A third model trained on 17 accent groups with varying amounts of data.

+For the data representation, 13 Mel-Frequency Cepstral Coefficients (MFCCs) were used.
+The models were trained using Connectionist Temporal Classification (CTC) loss, with results evaluated using Character Error Rate (CER) and Word Error Rate (WER).

 ## Findings

 The model trained exclusively on the **“USA”** accent learned more easily than when trained on mixed accents, and it also performed well on the **“Canada”** accent.